Rajasirpi/3D-Sketch-Map-Analysis/README.md

   ![Workflow](Workflow.png)

   ## Requirements

   - Rhino software (Any version)
   - Python 3.6 or higher

   ## Usage

   Steps to run the scripts in the 'Analysis_Scripts' folder.
-  - Install Rhino software.
+  - Begin by installing Rhino software.
-  - Open the the 3d model (.3dm file) from the **'Sample_Rhinofile'** folder in Rhino.
+  - Open the 3d model (.3dm file) from the **'Sample_Rhinofile'** folder in Rhino.
-  - Then Check the layers and find the Original Map and Sketch map layer names, which want to be analysed.
+  - Examine the layers in the model and identify the Original Map and Sketch Map layer names that you wish to analyze.
-  - Next go to **'Tools'** in the top menu and click **'PhythonScript > Edit'**
+  - Access the **'Tools'** option in the top menu and select **'PythonScript > Edit'**.
-  - Now python editor will appear.
-Open up the **'Generalization.py and Connection_info.py'** file
+  - This will open the Python editor.
+Load the **'Generalization.py'** and **'Connection_info.py'** files within the editor.
-  - You can use **'Delete_floors.py'** when there are lots layer and you want to delete a particular attribute.
+  - For scenarios with numerous layers where you want to delete specific attributes, consider using the **'Delete_floors.py'** script.
-  - There is no specific order to run the scripts.
-Every can ran independently.
+  - Note that there is no prescribed order for running the scripts; each one can be executed independently.
-  - If You ran the **'Generlaization.py'** it will ask for BaseLayer and SketchLayer names in the Rhino UI.
-Once You Entered the layer name  it will give .Json file as result which contains alignment, genralization and satistics informations.
+  - If you choose to run the **'Generalization.py'** script, it will prompt you in the Rhino UI to specify the BaseLayer and SketchLayer names.
+Once you enter these layer names, the script will generate a .json file containing alignment, generalization, and statistical data.
-  - If you ran the **'Connection_info.py'**.
-Unlike previous one it will ask for the one layer name.
-As result it will give another json file with connection informations such point connections, cuboid connections, surface conections and also it connection types (whether it shares edge, point or surface).
-You can enter the Layer name one by one get results of both sketch map and base map.
+  - Running the **'Connection_info.py'** script differs from the previous one.
+It will prompt you for a single layer name.
+As a result, it will produce another .json file containing connection details such as point connections, cuboid connections, surface connections, and connection types (indicating whether they share an edge, point, or surface).
+You can input the layer name separately to obtain results for both the sketch map and base map.
-  - And **'Final_Satistics.py'** is a script to collect the satistical info from the generalization results and convert it into CSV file.
-It can used if you have more genralization inputs.
+  - Lastly, **'Final_Statistics.py'** is a script designed to consolidate statistical information from the generalization results and transform it into a CSV file.
+This script is useful when you have multiple generalization inputs.

   ## Reference